jayClean/excel-ai/README.md

 # React App with Vite

 This is a React application bootstrapped with [Vite](https://vitejs.dev/).
-It includes commonly used libraries and tools for building modern web applications.

 ---